 John Galsworthy (1867-1933), Novelist and playwright

-Playwright and novelist.
-Galsworthy's first play, The Silver Box, appeared at the Court Theatre in 1906, the same year that the first novel in the Forsyte Saga series was published.
-A prolific and popular writer in a realist vein, he refused a knighthood in 1918, but was appointed to the Order of Merit in 1929 and in 1932 was awarded the Nobel Prize for Literature.
+Novelist and playwright; Galsworthy began his literary career with a volume of short stories, From the Four Winds (1897).
+He reached his maturity as an author in 1906 with the publication of the first novel in the trilogy The Forsyte Saga, considered to be a critique of Victorianism.
+In the same year his first play, The Silver Box, appeared at the Court Theatre in London.
+A popular and prolific writer in the realist vein, he refused a knighthood in 1918, but was appointed to the Order of Merit in 1929 and in 1932 was awarded the Nobel Prize for Literature.